nmougino/ls/README.md

 * High speed

+* -c : Use time when file status was last changed for sorting (-t) or long printing (-l).

 * -F : Display a slash / immediately after each pathname that is a directory, an asterisk
 		\* after each that is executable, an at sign @ after each symbolic link, an equals sign = after each socket, a percent sign % after each whiteout, and a